 We began introducing SAP SuccessFactors at all Aurubis sites during the reporting year, laying the foundation for a uniform, Group-wide IT system landscape for HR.
-The Avellino and Berango sites will be requirements.
-For issues that apply Group-wide, the local departments coordinate closely with the central HR division.
+The Avellino and Berango sites will be the first to commission the system in autumn 2024.
+The project is scheduled to be completed in fiscal year 2026/27.